ddimaria/wmcp/wmcp-361/README.md

 An **Exchange Traded Fund (ETF)** is an investment company that pools investor money to create a portfolio, and investors hold shares on that portfolio (much like mutual funds).
 Before 2008, all ETFs were index funds, but since then a very small percentage (1%) are actively traded.

 **Authorized Participants** are the organizations that create the ETFs.
 The exchanges are treated as in-kind and are not subject to taxes.
-ETFs have lower transaction fees because the trade funds instad of buying/selling them.
+ETFs have lower transaction fees because they trade funds instead of buying/selling them.

 A **creation unit** is equivalent to a fixed number of shares of the ETF, which drives the values of the shares.
 The most common number for creation units is 50,000 shares.
 Once an investor has 50,000 shares, they can trade their shares for the underlying portfolio (stocks and bonds) and vice versa.

 ETFs are more liquid than mutual funds.
 It's less expensive to buy or sell mutual fund shares, but the difference is minimal.
-ETFs are more tax efficient in taxable accounts because they defer capital gains untils the ETFs are sold while mutual funds distribute capital gains once a year.
-ETFs are more transparent b/c they have to discolse their holdings on a daily basis whild mutual funds disclose quarterly with up to a 30 day lag.
+ETFs are more tax efficient in taxable accounts because they defer capital gains until the ETFs are sold while mutual funds distribute capital gains once a year.
+ETFs are more transparent b/c they have to discolse their holdings on a daily basis while mutual funds disclose quarterly with up to a 30 day lag.

 Mutual funds can be aquired by another company, trading shares in the new fund for the old one.
 ETFs liquidate by distributing the proceeds to investors.